solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.common.v1.route.md

 <a name="common.mesh.gloo.solo.io.DelegateAction"></a>

 ### DelegateAction
+Note: This message needs to be at this level (rather than nested) due to cue restrictions.
 DelegateActions are used to delegate routing decisions to other resources, for example Route Tables.

 | Field | Type | Label | Description |